bensu/basic-om-tut/Basic-Tutorial.md

         (dom/button nil "Delete")))))
 ```

-Evaluate this and the `om/root` expression.
+Save it.
 You should see delete
 buttons now, however clicking on them won't do anything.

 Contacts don't need to be able to delete themselves, however they should